top of page

 IF YOU'RE TIRED OF LONDON, THEN YOU'RE TIRED OF LIFE

-This word belongs to the famous English writer Samuel Johnson from 18th century.
-I definitely think it's still valid though, even in stronger terms.
+This word belongs to the famous English writer Samuel Johnson from the 18th century.
+I definitely think it's still valid, though, even in stronger terms.

 GREEN GREEN GRASS & PARKS: SQUIRRELS and FOXES

-The best part of London is that there are so many green areas and beautiful widespread parks that you can spend time to walk around and refresh - maybe with a cup of coffee even.
-This is such a game changer in my life, as being used to live in Istanbul and Izmir full of multi-storey apartments and lack of green spaces.
+The best part of London is that there are so many green areas and beautiful, widespread parks where you can spend time walking around and refreshing—maybe with a cup of coffee even.
+This is such a game changer in my life, as I am used to living in Istanbul and Izmir, full of multi-storey apartments and lacking green spaces.

 Hyde Park